Tak783/healthmax/README.md

 # HEALTHMAX.AI – README

-A production-grade health onboarding and metrics dashboard app, designed to maximise **user engagement**, **data collection**, and **retention** through intelligent onboarding, adaptive quizzes, and HealthKit integrations.
-It's an app that collects user data and, in the future, will connect to OpenAI/Claude/Gemini to give the user tips on how maximise their health using the data given from user input and Apple Health
+* Simple health metrics dashboard app to display data from user input and Apple Health
+* In the future, will connect to OpenAI/Claude/Gemini to give the user tips on how to maximise their health

 ## 🚀 Highlights